-Make the most of the upcoming holidays and bring Christmas into your teaching with these fun Christmas learning activities.
+Make the most of the upcoming holidays and bring Christmas into your teaching with these fun Christmas learning activities for kids.
 No worksheets necessary, use the engaging activities to get your kids excited about Christmas, as if they needed any help.

 With this Christmas fingerprint math, practice color recognition and counting by telling your kids to dip their fingers in a color and make a certain amount of dots.